What is donning and doffing?

 - Other agricultural industries

-We have also seen litigation in industries where the protective clothing is essentially safety gear for hazardous activities.
+We have also seen litigation in industries where the protective clothing is essential safety gear for hazardous activities.

 What can I do?

-Our firm represents people who have been taken advantage of in the workplace, through violations of the Fair Labor Standards Act (FLSA).
+Our firm represents people whose employers have taken advantage of them through violations of the Fair Labor Standards Act (FLSA).
 In these cases, employers intentionally misclassify employees as independent contractors or managers in order to reduce costs such as overtime compensation, employee benefits, payroll taxes, unemployment compensation and workers compensation.

 If you feel you have a case where your employer is in violation of the Fair Labor Standards Act, you may have a claim.
 For a free legal consultation, contact us today.